Tornadoes of 2021: October 24–25 (United States)

-October 26–27
+October 26–27 (United States)

 Late on October 26 and just after midnight on October 27, scattered severe thunderstorms and couple of isolated weak tornadoes occurred in the Great Plains region.
-An EF1 tornado caused minor damage in the Norman, Oklahoma area, and an EF0 tornado caused damage to tree tops and roof panels in Turon, Kansas.
+An EF1 tornado caused minor damage in the Norman, Oklahoma, area, and an EF0 tornado caused damage to tree tops and roof panels in Turon, Kansas.
 To the south of this area, a strong cold front produced a strong to severe line of thunderstorms that moved into Eastern Texas.
 Later that morning, a supercell ahead of the squall line produced an EF2 tornado northwest of Pinehurst, which crossed Interstate 10, heavily damaging a home and several garages at a Texas Department of Transportation maintenance facility.
 An RV camper was tossed, and an ATV was lofted and thrown across Interstate 10 by the tornado.
 The same storm produced a second EF2 tornado southeast of Mauriceville and continued northeast to near Deweyville, critically injuring one person when it flipped a mobile home near the beginning of the path.
 Other mobile homes were damaged or destroyed, and several site built homes had their roofs torn off.
 An EF0 tornado also moved through the Port Acres neighborhood in Port Arthur, causing minor damage.
 Later, a brief but strong EF2 tornado embedded within the squall line also caused major structural damage to homes southern Lake Charles, Louisiana, while an EF1 tornado caused additional damage to warehouse buildings on the east side of the city.
 In Mandeville, a brief EF0 tornado caused minor tree and roof damage.
 During the evening of October 27, a high-end EF1 tornado caused considerable damage in Picayune, Mississippi, where some mobile homes were damaged or destroyed, extensive tree damage occurred, and homes had roofing and carports torn off.
 In Moss Point, another EF1 tornado killed one person when it struck a car traveling along MS 63, causing the driver to lose control and be ejected from the vehicle.
 Trees, structures, and other vehicles were also damaged in Moss Point.
 Overall, this small outbreak produced 17 tornadoes, resulting in one fatality and at least three injuries, one critical.
 Damage amounted to ten million dollars.

 October 31 (England)

 Eight weak tornadoes were confirmed in England with six other damaging wind events listed as 'probable tornadoes' as a line of severe thunderstorms moved through the region.
 Five touched down just outside the city of Oxford, and two more touched down between Northampton and Peterborough.
 The last tornado was confirmed northwest of the town of Boston.
 Only one tornado was given an official rating.
-It was rated F1/T4 on the TORRO scale and caused considerable tree damage in Burleigh Wood in Berkshire, with numerous trees snapped along the path.
+It was rated F2/T4 on the TORRO scale and caused considerable tree damage in Burleigh Wood in Berkshire, with numerous trees snapped along the path.

 November

-There were 21 tornadoes confirmed in the United States in November.